anicholakos/complete_fxos_tutorial/source/episode01.rst

 <http://rominirani.com/2013/07/23/firefox-os-the-mobile-web-platform-that-needs-to-succeed/>`__.

 What is Firefox OS?
-A Quick Overview Please!
+A Quick Overview, Please!
 --------------------------------------------

 As with many things of this nature, it is a very good idea to start with